18+ | Commercial Content | T&Cs apply | Begambleaware.org

 The third stadium from Al Rayyan is the Education City Stadium, which has already been finished as of June last year.
 Sure enough, this one was built in record time, especially since there were plans to use the stadium for other competitions before the World Cup started.
 Just like all of the other World Cup 2022 stadiums, this was a multi-million dollar project, but when looking at photos, it would be fair to say that the ultimate outcome reflects the price tag.
 This stadium is simply breathtaking, and it screams all of the glitz and glamour that Qatar has become famous for over the years.

 And finally, the Al Thumama Stadium in Doha is another one that will host a total of 7 World Cup games next year.
 Naturally, this includes 5 regular group games and 2 knock-out games, of which the stadium is expected to see spectators in excess of 40,000.
 Sure, this doesn’t make it one of the larger grounds for the games, but this by no means diminishes the overall appeal of the stadium.
-Like some of the others on this list, Al Thumama Stadium is yet to be completed, although the more recent reports suggest that the finishing touches will be made at some point in 2021.
-Once it is finished, we expect to see a design that resembles one of the traditional hats in this part of the world, at least those are the intentions!
+It will host several games in the 2022 World Cup.
+Al Thumama Stadium was launched in 2022 and has been a venue for several games ahead of the FIFA World Cup in November/December.
+In the October of 2021, Al Thumama hosted The Emir Cup Finals.
+Visitors looking to watch their countries play at Al Thumama should get acquainted with events that will take place here.

 The construction company that has the contract for this one is also based in this part of the world, so we’d imagine that there is a better chance that the intended designs will indeed come to fruition.
 But since there aren’t too many updated images currently supported for Al Thumama, we cannot say for sure whether this will be the case.
 But if the other completed World Cup 2022 stadiums are anything to go by, we are sure that the ultimate outcome will be seriously impressive.